Frequently Asked Questions

 Are there additional costs?

 No. Our tuition includes all gear and food during the trip.
-We provide transportation from Bellingham, Sedro-Woolley, Mount Vernon, Burlington, and Concrete.
+We provide transportation from Bellingham, Mount Vernon, Burlington, and Concrete.
 Students outside of our pickup locations can receive carpool and other transportation assistance.

 Should I bring spending money?